 We ran into a small snake on the way down.
-It definitely wasn’t the one that shed the skin.
 Nonetheless, all of us including the snake were nervous and alert.
 After a few minutes of stillness, the little guy began to move across the path.
-At the end, we all went on with our business and everyone was happy.
+In the end, we all went on with our business and everyone was happy.

 Details on this Hike: